 After eating our way through Rome during three separate trips, we’re ready to share our picks for the best pizza in Rome.
 Discover our favorite spots for Roman pizza as well as other pizza specialties in Italy’s eternal city.

-As much as we adore eating food in Rome, especially Rome’s big four pastas (Amatriciana, Cacio e Pepe, Carbonara and Gricia), at the city’s best restaurants, we didn’t immediately connect with Rome’s traditional pizza and its crunchy crust.
+Although we adore eating food in Rome, especially Rome’s big four pastas (Amatriciana, Cacio e Pepe, Carbonara and Gricia), at the city’s best restaurants, we simply didn’t immediately connect with Rome’s traditional pizza and its crunchy crust.
 We knew we were missing something which is why we returned to Rome for a third pizza tour.

 As it turns out, educating ourselves about the Rome pizza scene and researching the best Roman pizzerias provided the golden ticket.
 Not only did we finally crack the Rome pizza code, but we also ate a heck of a lot of great slices and pies along the way.